SOMEDAY FARM FREE-RANGE TURKEYS

 How do I pay?
 You can pay at pick-up time with cash or check.
 No credit cards, please.

-Can I order pheasants or ducks for the holidays as well?
+Can I order pheasants for the holidays as well?
 Of course!
 (See below for pheasant cooking directions.)
 We will also have freshly smoked pheasant for sale, which tastes out-of-this-world delicious!!
 We slow-smoke our pheasants over applewood which infuses the birds with a delicate smoked flavor.
 Smoked pheasants are fully cooked and do not require further heating or cooking.
 Just slice and savor.
 We also offer a limited number of ducks for pre-order for the holidays.

 What kind of turkeys do you raise?
 Nicholas White which offers a fine balance of juicy white and succulent dark meat.